fables-tales/proton/readme.md

    succeeds.

-    1.1 The YAML output MUST contain exactly top level keys as the provided input file, with numeric representations of the scores of each team
+    1.1 The YAML output MUST contain exactly top level keys as the provided input file with one of:
+        * A numeric value of the team was present
+        * The string "DNS" if the team was not present in the match.
+        * The string "DSQ" if the team was disqualified from the match.

 2. A proton compliant program MUST exit with 0 if it succeeds.